XHOP-FM

-XHOP-FM is a radio station on 96.5 FM in Villahermosa, Tabasco.
-The station is owned by Grupo ACIR and carries its Amor format.
+XHOP-FM is a radio station in Mexico based in Villahermosa, Tabasco on 96.5 MHz.
+The station is owned by Grupo Radio Cañón.

 History

 XHOP received its concession on August 30, 1979.
 It was owned by Salvador García de los Santos and broadcast with 39 kW ERP.

 The station was sold to Radio XHOP-FM, S.A. de C.V., in the 1990s, and to Radio Integral (the primary concessionaire for Grupo ACIR) in 2000.

+Amor ran on XHOP until December 14, 2023, when Grupo ACIR dropped its formats from the cluster it ran in the market.